niagr/reels/README.md

 NOTE: Tested with nwjs-v0.12.1

 # Build Instructions:
+- Download [nwjs](http://nwjs.io) for your platform.
-Put the nwjs files in a directory called "runtime" in the  root (next to package.json) and run install script as root.
+- Put the nwjs files in a directory called "runtime" in the  root (next to package.json) and run install script as root.